DRMALEK/wildfire-vision-hub/README.md

   <img src="https://user-images.githubusercontent.com/27784386/127931404-22f76cc6-4d64-4b6a-aadd-2fc7e04b9df2.jpg" width="750px" height="400px"/>
 </p>

-A repository to be used as a resource in the wildfire area like **detection**, forecasting, and segmentation of wildfires 🔥, after the heart-breaking wildfires in Turkey ❤️
+A repository to be used as a resource in the wildfire area like **detection**, forecasting, and segmentation of wildfires 🔥, after the heartbreaking wildfires in Turkey ❤️ and Syria 💚.

 ## Contents
 - [Research 🔬](#research-)